-For purposes of this § 1500, "Mitigation" shall incorporate the definition set forth in § 1500.2 and shall include situations where the applicant has demonstrated the inability or impracticality of strict compliance with the stormwater management requirements set forth in N.J.A.C.
-7:8 in addition to the requirements set forth in this § 1500.
+For purposes of this § 1500, "Mitigation" shall incorporate the definition set forth in § 1500.2 and shall include situations where the applicant has demonstrated the inability or impracticality of strict compliance with the stormwater management this § 1500. requirements set forth in N.J.A.C.
+7:8 in addition to the requirements set forth in of New Jersey, HEREBY CERTIFY as follows: I, Cynthia L. Ege, CMR, RMC, Clerk of the City of Lambertville, in the County of Hunterdon, State

-INTRODUCTION AND FIRST READING: March 18 2021 PUBLIC HEARING AND SECOND READING: April 22, 2021
+CARRIED ON THE APRIL 22, 2021 MEETING AGENDA INTRODUCTION AND FIRST READING: PUBLIC HEARING AND SECOND READING: May 20, 2021 March 18 2021